wp-plugins/wordpress-sphinx-plugin/readme.txt

  We added new search mode "Freshness & Relevance" which works perfect for blogs and news sites.

 == Changelog ==

+= 3.9.4 =
+ * Plugin code was revised and tested with WordPress 4.0 Benny.

 = 3.9.1 =
  * Updated Sphinx Search engine binaries to version 2.1.9.